dguerri/dockerstack/README.md

         rehabstudio/autodns     0.0.0.0:53->53/udp         autodns.os-in-a-box

 2. run `scripts/connect_external_net.sh` to attach `eth1` (an external physical interface) to the provisioning network.
-This also creates a virtual switch and a couple of veth interfaces.
-Il also "pushes" one of the 2 veth interface in the `neutron-dhcp-agent` container.
+Among other things, this script creates a virtual switch and a couple of veth interfaces for each container that needs that.
+Il also "pushes" one of the 2 veth interface in the corresponding container.

  The following picture shows the final (virtual) networking configuration after running `scripts/connect_external_net.sh`: